 Public transport in Switzerland has one of the densest networks in the world.
 The railroad is the most important means of transport.
 There are more than 5300 km of railroad network in Switzerland.
 In addition, there are buses, streetcars, mountain railroads and passenger ships, with which you can easily reach almost every corner of Switzerland.

-I claim that the quality of a country's public transport can be measured by how the population reacts when a train is slightly delayed.
+To open this article, we dare to take a self-generated thesis.
+We claim that the quality of a country's public transport can be measured by how the population reacts when a train is slightly delayed.

-From the reactions that can be observed time and again in Swiss stations and trains, you will inevitably conclude that public transport in Switzerland must be phenomenal
+Believe it or not, but in this country this minimal delay can already cause red heads and increased heart activity.
+From the reactions that can be observed time and again in Swiss stations and trains, you will inevitably conclude that public transportation in Switzerland must be phenomenal.

-And there is definitely something to that
+And there is definitely something to that.

-When it comes to train travel, Switzerland is a country of superlatives
+When it comes to train travel, Switzerland is a country of superlatives.

+In addition, Switzerland has been the proud owner of the longest rail tunnel in the world since 2016: the Gotthard Base Tunnel.
 This masterpiece of construction replaced the Seikan Tunnel in Japan, which successfully defended its podium position for 28 years.
-Thanks to the Gotthard Base Tunnel, the travel time between Lugano and Zurich has been reduced by 30 minutes, or 20%
+Thanks to the Gotthard Base Tunnel, the travel time between Zurich and Lugano has been reduced by 30 minutes, or 20%.

+By far the biggest player in the Swiss rail universe is SBB, short for Swiss Federal Railways.
+Of the total Swiss rail network, which amounts to over 5300 km, SBB operates a total of 3236 km.
 However, SBB is by no means alone in the pack.
-In 2015, 73 other railroad companies carried their passengers from Geneva to St. Gallen, from Lugano to Basel and on all other routes in between
+In 2015, 73 other railroad companies carried their passengers from Geneva to St. Gallen, from Lugano to Basel and on all other routes in between.

 Anyone traveling by train in Switzerland has the choice between traveling in 1st or 2nd class.
 The two classes differ mainly in the following respects: